 I enjoy delivering presentations to schools, preschools, General Practitioners and Parent Centres, on typical speech and language development and possible ‘red flags’ to look out for.
 I am particularly motivated to help serve the needs of the community and to raise awareness in regard to typical speech and language development and strategies to enhance children’s communication skills.

 One of my clinical passions is to work with children who have speech sound disorders and Childhood Apraxia of Speech (CAS).
-I will set up a comprehensive therapy programme for these children and use evidence based therapy practices, along with applications on the iPad (Articulation Station, NACD Apraxia Words, NACD Apraxia, Apraxia RainbowBee), to motivate and support their speech development.
+I will set up a comprehensive therapy programme for these children and use evidence based therapy practices to motivate and support their speech development.
+I love using Bjorem Speech Publications products with children who need help with their speech, as these products are engaging and easy to use!
+In 2020 through to 2021, Rosie was chosen as one of 15 international speech-language therapists as a Bjorem Speech Brand Ambassador, and has had lots of fun using these materials in her sessions.

 My name is Gemma Gasson and I am a NZ trained speech-language therapist at Speak To Me.
 I graduated from Massey University with a Bachelor of Speech-Language Therapy as a Massey Scholar, and received the New Zealand Speech-Language Therapists Association (NZSTA) Student Achievement Award.
 I have enjoyed seeing a wide range of children and adolescents in my career, spanning over seven years, in both the public sector at a special school and privately in their homes, preschools, schools and our clinic.